 Lighting is something that can easily be overlooked.
 As long as your office is well lit, what else could you ask for?
 Well according to research from the Journal of Environmental Psychology, it is possible for your office to be too well lit for your creative talent to prosper.
 You can boost creative thinking by changing your bulbs to dimmer, warmer versions.
 It’s believed that dark places create a sense of freedom that gets the creative juices flowing, while bright lighting suggests obedience that hinders such thoughts.

 Conversely, it’s also important to allow plenty of natural light into the office space.
 It improves productivity, sleep and health.
 So how do you go about balancing the two?
 Opt for an office with large or numerous windows but keep electrical lighting low and warm.
 If you’re smart with your placement of lamps and ceiling lights, you can just about get the best of both worlds.

 An open plan office seems like the obvious choice.
 They’ve become the norm for most workplaces over the last couple of decades.
 On the surface, surely an open plan office means easier communication, more opportunities for collaboration and reinforces a team culture.

 The research says otherwise.

 In fact, various studies have found the open plan office negatively impacts productivity and employee happiness.
-The sense of a lack of privacy is noted as one of the key factors for this, as is the various distractions that come with having dozens of people working in a shared space.
-Most surprisingly however, is that face-to-face interactions reportedly fall by 70% in open plan offices compared to private offices.
+Mostly due to the sense of a lack of privacy and the various distractions that come with having dozens of people working in a shared space.
+Most surprisingly however, is that face-to-face interactions reportedly fall by 70% in open-plan offices compared to private offices.